awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetDynamoDBContext.BatchOperations.md

-# Batch Operations Using AWS SDK for \.NET Object Persistence Model<a name="DotNetDynamoDBContext.BatchOperations"></a>
+# Batch Operations Using the AWS SDK for \.NET Object Persistence Model<a name="DotNetDynamoDBContext.BatchOperations"></a>

 ## Batch Write: Putting and Deleting Multiple Items<a name="DotNetDynamoDBContext.BatchWrite"></a>

 To put or delete multiple objects from a table in a single request, do the following:
-+ Execute `CreateBatchWrite` method of the `DynamoDBContext` and create an instance of the `BatchWrite` class\.
++ Execute the `CreateBatchWrite` method of the `DynamoDBContext`, and create an instance of the `BatchWrite` class\.
-+ Specify the items you want to put or delete\.
++ Specify the items that you want to put or delete\.
   + To put one or more items, use either the `AddPutItem` or the `AddPutItems` method\.
-  + To delete one or more items, you can either specify the primary key of the item or a client\-side object that maps to the item you want to delete\.
+  + To delete one or more items, you can specify either the primary key of the item or a client\-side object that maps to the item that you want to delete\.
 Use the `AddDeleteItem`, `AddDeleteItems`, and the `AddDeleteKey` methods to specify the list of items to delete\.
 + Call the `BatchWrite.Execute` method to put and delete all the specified items from the table\.

 **Note**
-When using object persistence model, you can specify any number of operations in a batch\.
-However, note that DynamoDB limits the number of operations in a batch and the total size of the batch in a batch operation\.
+When using the object persistence model, you can specify any number of operations in a batch\.
+However, note that Amazon DynamoDB limits the number of operations in a batch and the total size of the batch in a batch operation\.
 For more information about the specific limits, see [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.
-If the API detects your batch write request exceeded the allowed number of write requests or exceeded the maximum allowed HTTP payload size, it breaks the batch in to several smaller batches\.
-Additionally, if a response to a batch write returns unprocessed items, the API will automatically send another batch request with those unprocessed items\.
+If the API detects that your batch write request exceeded the allowed number of write requests or exceeded the maximum allowed HTTP payload size, it breaks the batch into several smaller batches\.
+Additionally, if a response to a batch write returns unprocessed items, the API automatically sends another batch request with those unprocessed items\.

-Suppose that you have defined a C\# class Book class that maps to the ProductCatalog table in DynamoDB\.
-The following C\# code snippet uses the `BatchWrite` object to upload two items and delete one item from the ProductCatalog table\.
+Suppose that you defined a C\# class `Book` class that maps to the `ProductCatalog` table in DynamoDB\.
+The following C\# code example uses the `BatchWrite` object to upload two items and delete one item from the `ProductCatalog` table\.

 **Example**